NishanthSpShetty/NishanthSpShetty/README.md

 Software engineer with 5+ years of experience in building systems.

-* I spend my time working on Golang as mainstream languages.
+* I spend my time working on Golang as mainstream language.
 * I also spend time tinkering around other languages and tools.
 * Building distributed systems.
 * neovimer